Margate Civic Society

 MEETINGS

-All meetings start at 7.30pm, the venue is Holy Trinity Church Hall, St Mary's Avenue, Margate CT9 3TN and all are very welcome.
-Members free of charge, guests £3.50 except where shown otherwise.
+The meeting will start at 7.30pm, the venue is Holy Trinity Church Hall, St Mary's Avenue, Margate CT9 3TN and all are very welcome.
+Members free of charge, guests £3.50.

 We serve tea, coffee and excellent cake at all our meetings at a very reasonable price.